My says I'm a miracle!

 MOTHER (1) & (1) Insightful.

-ALL Might she be a little brighter the norm?
-I know to boys it's form!
+ALL Might she be a little than the norm?
+I know to boys frightful form!

-ALL & ALL PARENTS My says I'm a miracle One look at my face, and it's to see.
+ALL & ALL PARENTS My mummy I'm a miracle One look at my face, and it's to see.
 Ever since the day doc chopped the cord, It's been clear there's no for a miracle like me!
-My mummy says I'm a I'm as tiny and as shiny as a mirror ball.
-You can be all cynical, but a truth empirical.
-There's never a miracle, a miracle, a miracle as me!
+My says I'm a miracle That I'm as and as shiny as a mirror ball.
+You can be all cynical, but it's a empirical.
+There's been a miracle, a miracle, a miracle as me!

-(Spoken) A Mrs. Wormwood, a child, the most precious gift the world can upon us has been handed to you.
+(Spoken) A baby Mrs. Wormwood, a child, the precious gift the natural can upon us has been handed to you.
 A brand new being, a life, a person.
-A wonderful new person is about to into your life and you love and and happiness and wonder.
+A new person is about to come into life and bring you love and magic and and wonder.

 MRS. (Spoken) Ooooowwwwwww! 'ell!

-Every life I bring into world restores my faith in humankind.
+Every life I bring into this world my faith in humankind.

 (Spoken) Mrs. Wormwood, push!